 - 1. If the documentation supports that the applicant is a person with a disability or the disability is obvious, the center applicant file review process continues. - 2.
-If the center determines that the applicant is not a person with a disability, then the center completes and uploads Attachment B, Center Recommendation of Denial Form for Age or Low Income Due to Disability Status in Form 1-06, Center File Review Forms, along with the applicant's file documentation to the Wellness and Accommodation E-Folders and notifies the Regional Office via CIS (i.e., Flag for Regional Review) of the recommendation of denial.
+If the center determines that the applicant or the expedited student within the first 90 days of enrollment (Refer to Exhibit 1-3) is not a person with a disability based on Exhibit 1-1, Criterion 2 (waiver of the upper age limit due to disability), then the center completes and uploads Attachment B, Center Recommendation of Denial Form for Age or Low Income Due to Disability Status in Form 1-06, Center File Review Forms, along with the applicant's file documentation to the Wellness and Accommodation E-Folders and notifies the Regional Office via CIS (i.e., Flag for Regional Review) of the recommendation of denial.